dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 ## Seeding and Migrations

+### Seeding

-As mentioned, I store all of my posts in a database (Sqlite, specifically).
+As mentioned, I store all of my posts in a database.
 This allows me to easily handle the many-to-many relationship between posts and tags.
 But I need to actually import the posts.

-I realize it's probably a huge anti-pattern, but so far I've been using DB seeders for this purpose.
-Aside from using seeders for something other than their intended purpose, another downside is that I need to run `php artisan db:seed` every time I update a post for that update to be reflected on the server.
+I realize it's a huge anti-pattern, but so far I've been using DB seeders for this purpose.
+It allows me to programmatically load my posts without leaving `artisan` while taking advantage of Laravel's built-in seeding functionality.

-Instead, I plan to create a custom `artisan` command to import my posts.
-This will at least remove the anti-pattern of using seeders to import my posts.
+However, I would like to migrate away from this, since this is not the intended purpose of seeders.
+Instead, I plan to create a custom `artisan` command to update my `posts` table to reflect my `resources/posts` directory.
+This will remove the anti-pattern while allowing me to continue using `artisan`.

+### Migrations

 I have pretty standard migrations for each table, `posts`, `tags`, and `post_tags`.
 The only hiccup was that I needed to use raw SQL (via the `DB::statement` method) on the `posts` table.
 Sqlite doesn't have `ON UPDATE CURRENT_TIMESTAMP` like in MySQL.
 Instead, I had to create a trigger: